Hobo/hobo_paperclip/README.markdown

 This is a plugin for [Hobo](http://hobocentral.net).
 This is a direct port of paperclip_with_hobo plugin to a GEM.

-Install this plugin alongside [paperclip]
+This plugin wraps [paperclip](http://rubygems.org/gems/paperclip) for Hobo.

 It adds two small things: